 - In Morocco, Michael tries in vain to avoid getting any sheep's head in his kebabs.
 Later on, he is somewhat bemused by the amount of camel he ends up eating.

-- History Marches On: Discussed by Palin, who notes while sailing down the Yangtze River in 80 Days that all the villages and waterfronts he's seeing will disappear when the big dam project is completed.
+- Historical In-Joke: Palin notes while sailing down the Yangtze River in Full Circle that all the villages and waterfronts he's seeing will disappear when the big dam project is completed.
 1.3 million people were eventually relocated when the Three Gorges Dam left their homes and towns underwater.

 - Indy Ploy: